 - Give it a name

-Since you’ll be using the coupon purely to add a product to the cart, it technically doesn’t need you to set a discount amount, so you can skip the General tab altogether.
+Then, since you’ll be using the coupon purely to add a product to the cart, it technically doesn’t need you to set a discount amount so you can skip the General tab altogether.

-As you can see you can type in the name of a product and it will search your WooCommerce products for it.
-This makes it easy to find the product you’re wanting to give as a sample.
-You can even choose multiple products to add to the cart if you wish.
+As you can see, you can type in the name of a product, and it will search your WooCommerce products for it.
+This makes it easy to find the product you want to give as a sample.
+You can even choose multiple products to add to the cart.

-Just keep in mind, the time that the products will get added to the cart is when the visitor applies the coupon on their cart.
+Remember that the products will be added to the cart when the visitor applies the coupon to their cart.

 - Choose the product/s you want to give as a sample

 - Set the quantity to want to give

 - Set the type of discount for the line item (if any).
 If you are overriding the price to be free, you’ll most likely want to choose the “Override Price” setting and put a 0.00 in the box next to it.